-For hyperparameter tuning, we tune the model architecture details using exhaustive search.
+For hyperparameter tuning, we tune the model architecture details using exhaustive grid search.
 Specifically, we select the model with the optimal validation loss over a predefined grid of hyperparameters, averaging over 5 different random seeds to account for stochasticity in the optimization algorithm.
 We tune the number of LSTM layers (1 or 2), the size of the LSTM hidden layer (between 5 and 50), the hidden size of the feed-forward net (between 5 and 50), and the dropout regularization probability (0.3, 0.5, or 0.7).